Greek War of Independence: Egyptian intervention

 While diplomats and statesmen debated what to do in London and St. Petersburg, the Egyptian advance continued in Greece.
 The Greek government, in an attempt to stop the Egyptians, released Kolokotronis from captivity, but he too was unsuccessful.
 By the end of June, Ibrahim had captured the city of Argos and was within striking distance of Nafplion.
-The city was saved by Makriyannis and Dimitrios Ypsilantis who successfully defended Miloi at the outskirts of Nafplion, making the mills outside the town a fortress causing damage to Ibrahim's far superior forces who were unable to take the position and eventually left for Tripolitsa.
+The city was saved by Makriyannis and Dimitrios Ypsilantis who successfully defended Myloi at the outskirts of Nafplion, making the mills outside the town a fortress causing damage to Ibrahim's far superior forces who were unable to take the position and eventually left for Tripolitsa.
 Makriyannis was wounded and was taken aboard by Europeans who were overseeing the battle.
 Among them was De Rigny, who had an argument with Makriyannis and advised him to quit his weak position but Makriyannis ignored him.
 Commodore Gawen Hamilton of the Royal Navy, placed his ships in a position which looked like he would assist in the defense of the city.